Aatmaj-Zephyr/Challenges-to-Aatmaj-Zephyr/CHALLENGE.md

-*Type your coding challenge here and send a pul request.....*
+*Type your coding challenge here and send a pull request.....*